Please view these information tabs to learn more about a Mason Sullivan Clock Movement

 The number ends with an X

-If at the end of the number stamped on the clock movement does indeed have the X, the Mason and Sullivan chart is needed.
-Convert that number to the real manufacturers number on the chart and write it down.
-It is best to also put that converted number inside of the clock case for future reference for ordering any components.
-When searching for parts or talking about the clock, use the converted number and not the original that ended with the X.
+If there is indeed an X at the end of the number on the clock movement, you need to use the Mason and Sullivan chart.
+Convert that number to the real manufacturer's number on the chart and write it down.
+It is best to also put that conversion number inside of the clock case for future reference for ordering any components.
+When searching for parts or talking about the clock, use the conversion number and not the original that ends with the X.

 Converting

 Use the Mason and Sullivan conversion chart to get the real movement number and write that number down.
 Click the number that is by your old number on the chart.
-It will go to the page where the clock movement is offered and it can be ordered.
+It will go to the page where the clock movement is available for purchase.
 Many movements come in multiple CM lengths and this only has to match both the new and old.

 Matching CM lengths